OliverLaboratory/oliverlaboratory.github.io/members.md

     <td><img src="/assets/me_lowlow.png" id="fig"></td>
     <td><b>Carlos Oliver, PhD [<a href="https://calosoliver.co">homepage</a>]</b><br>
     <i> Assistant Professor, Molecular Physiology and Biophysics </i> <br><br>
-    I obtained my PhD in Computer Science at McGill University under the supervision of Jerome Waldispuhl and William Hamilton building geometric deep learning methods for pattern mining and drug discovery in RNA molecules.
+    I obtained a PhD in Computer Science at McGill University under the supervision of Jerome Waldispuhl and William Hamilton building geometric deep learning methods for pattern mining and drug discovery in RNA molecules.
+From 2021 to 2024, worked under Karsten Borgwardt at ETH Zurich and the Max Planck institute for Biochemistry developing deep learning approaches to study structure-function relationships in proteins.
     </td>
   </tr>